 D.6.5.3 -- At time of dispatch, a resource order number will be assigned.
 The Contractor shall furnish the assigned resource order number upon arrival and check in at the incident.

-D.6.5.4 -- The vendor will be paid for travel to and from the incident from the equipment City and State they designated in their offer.
+The vendor will be paid for travel to and from the incident from the equipment City and State they designated in their offer.
 Vendor must meet date and time needed.
+Date and time needed are a contractual obligation.
+Acceptance of an order without the ability to meet the stated date and time needed can result in suspension and/or termination of the vendor's agreement(s).